Parallel computation of interval bases for persistence module decomposition: Parallel computation of an interval basis

-We now provide an explicit construction for set $\mathscr{V}$.
-To do so, we must first obtain sets $\mathcal{V}^i$. \begin{remark} Notice that the construction of each $\mathcal{V}^i$ is independent from the others.
-Therefore they can be computed simultaneously. \end{remark}
+We now explicitly construct the set $\mathscr{V}$.
+We must first obtain sets $\mathcal{V}^i$ to do so. \begin{remark} Notice that the construction of each $\mathcal{V}^i$ is independent from the others.
+Therefore, they can be computed simultaneously. \end{remark}

-\paragraph{Construction of $\mathcal{V}^i_\text{Birth}$\\} \FloatBarrier
+\subsubsection{Construction of $\mathcal{V}^i_\text{Birth}$}

-We first recall that a simple basis extension algorithm is given by the the procedure described in the following \cref{alg:basis-extension}.
+We first recall that a simple basis extension algorithm is given by the procedure described in the following \cref{alg:basis-extension}.

 The set $\mathcal{W}$ is ordered, and its elements are added to $\mathcal{U}$ in their ascending order in $\mathcal{W}$, so that $\mathcal{U}$ is extended to a basis of $\langle\mathcal{U}\rangle + \langle\mathcal{W}\rangle$.
-In the following, we refer to the extension of basis $\mathcal{U}$ by the vectors in set $\mathcal{W}$ through \cref{alg:basis-extension} as \texttt{bca}$(\mathcal{U},\mathcal{W})$. \\ \FloatBarrier
+In the following, we refer to the extension of basis $\mathcal{U}$ by the vectors in set $\mathcal{W}$ through \cref{alg:basis-extension} as \texttt{bca}$(\mathcal{U},\mathcal{W})$.

+Secondly, we describe \cref{alg:col-red}, performing the standard left-to-right column reduction on matrix $R$.
+We include the pseudo-code to illustrate the input and output representations needed, namely matrix $C$ and the indices of the zeroed-out columns, so as to reduce the size of the matrices treated in \cref{alg:ssd-general} by ignoring the known zero columns.